menu

 Living in Brockport

 Brockport is a somewhat small village located in the state of New York.
-With a population of 7,061 people and five constituent neighborhoods, Brockport is the 248th largest community in New York.
-Much of the housing stock in Brockport was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 7,061 people and five associated neighborhoods, Brockport is the 248th largest community in New York.
+Brockport has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Brockport is a somewhat ethnically-diverse village.
 The people who call Brockport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brockport residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Brockport include German, Italian, Irish, English, and Polish.